muriloboratto/muriloboratto.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Informatic, Universidade Católica do Salvador, 2002
-* M.S. in Jekyll, GitHub University, 2014
+* M.Sc. in Parallel Computing, University Politecnic of Valencia, 2008
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Informatics,  University Politecnic of Valencia, 2014

 Work experience
 ======